vivid-planet/comet/.changeset/chilled-lobsters-think.md

 "@comet/cms-site": minor
 ---

-Export `convertPreviewDataToHeaders` to make `createGraphQLFetch` more configurable.
+Export `convertPreviewDataToHeaders` to make `createGraphQLFetch` more configurable